awsdocs/amazon-ecs-developer-guide/doc_source/ECS_Windows_getting_started.md

 1. On the **Choose an Amazon Machine Image \(AMI\)** page, type **ECS\_Optimized** in the **Search community AMIs** field and press the **Enter** key\.
 Choose **Select** next to the **Windows\_Server\-2019\-English\-Full\-ECS\_Optimized\-2019\.09\.11** AMI\.
 **Note**
 There are Amazon ECS\-optimized AMIs for both Windows Server 2019 and Windows Server 2016\.
-For more information, see [How to Launch the Latest Amazon ECS\-Optimized Amazon Linux AMI](ecs-optimized_AMI_launch_latest.md)\.
+For more information, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.

 1. On the **Choose an Instance Type** page, you can select the hardware configuration of your instance\.
 The `t2.micro` instance type is selected by default\.
 The instance type that you select determines the resources available for your tasks to run on\.